sprinkmeier/gfm/README.md

 In practice 'data' and 'parity' files are interchangeable when it comes to data recovery.

-The md5 file contains the MD5 checksumsn of the original data and the created files:
+The md5 file contains the MD5 checksums of the original data and the created files:

     $ gfm crit | md5sum --check crit.md5